shawlu95/Data-Science-Toolbox/google_cloud/105_big_data.md

 * Can store on Git or Cloud Repository.
 * Computation is done on Compute Engine.
 * If GCloud is installed on local computer, can run Datalab locally!
+* Easy to share with collaborator.
+* Integrate seamlessly with BigQuery.

 ![alt-text](figs/datalab.png)